PabloVD/HAYASHI/docs/index.md

 For comments, questions etc. you can contact me at <pablo.villanueva.domingo@gmail.com>

 ![Impact parameter as a function of the optical depth for halos with and without subhalos](img/tau_subhalos.png "Impact parameter as a function of the optical depth for halos with and without subhalos")
+Impact parameter as a function of the optical depth for halos with and without subhalos